 - Adults—200 milligrams (mg) or four teaspoonfuls once a day as a single dose.

 - Older adults—100 milligrams (mg) once a day as a single dose.

 - Children 9 to 12 years of age—100 milligrams (mg) or two teaspoonfuls two times a day.

-- For the treatment of Parkinson's disease or movement problems:
+- For treatment of Parkinson's disease or movement problems (including dyskinesia):